Oysters3/Z420-Bios-update-V1-to-V2---Lessons-Learned/README.md

 ![image](https://github.com/user-attachments/assets/9bdad568-34f2-428c-a768-ea5af49ba26f)

-Or if needing to chanve them you can open HxD, search and change the relevant bits if needed.
+Or if needing to change them you can open HxD, search and change the relevant bits if needed.
 - Serial number is at line 00511DF0

 ![image](https://github.com/user-attachments/assets/56d90fe7-3627-4b9b-987c-eedcf4a212f3)